 This article will help explain what kinds of charges might show up, and what to do if you think you may have one.

-Occasionally banks will show extra charges on your statement.
-This is often caused by an 'authorisation' or 'holding charge' where the payment processor is simply checking to see if you have enough funds and then immediately cancelling it.
+Occasionally, banks will show extra charges on your statement (it’s usually around $1).
+This is often caused by an 'authorization' or 'holding charge' where the payment processor is simply checking to see if you have enough funds—and then they immediately cancel it.

-Sendle uses STRIPE to collect payment.
-On certain credit cards STRIPE use an authorisation process that results in a $0 or $1 request being sent to the issuing bank in order to ensure the card is valid and the bank will allow a charge to be authorised.
+Sendle uses Stripe to collect payments on a weekly basis.
+For certain credit cards, Stripe uses an authorization process that means a $0 or $1 request is sent to your bank, holding the amount.
+This ensures the card is valid and the bank will allow a charge to be authorized.

-This is a standard protocol in online payments, and is automatically reversed, so you'll never pay a cent more than you should have to.
+This is a standard protocol in online payments.
+It is automatically reversed, so you'll never pay a cent more than you should.

-If you think we’ve made a mistake, get in touch and we’ll make it right.
+If you think we’ve made a mistake, or you’re worried about a charge connected to your account, get in touch and we’ll make it right.